What makes Hampta Pass a terrific crossover trek

 Hampta Pass is an unusual, special pass.
 It climbs out of lush green valleys of Kullu to an overhang high in the mountains.
 The overhang you stand on is a window to a drastically different world: the deserts of Lahaul.
 From the pass, you see the Lahaul valley in one wide panoramic sweep!
 It is one the most surreal twists in landscape you’ll see!

 Take the picture above for example.
 The trekkers are descending down the pass towards Lahaul Valley.
-Notice the semi-barren hills on the other side compared to the greenery just below the pass.
+Notice the semi-barren hills around them.
+Compare this to the greenery of the Jwara meadows in the next picture.
 Not many moderate level treks offer such dramatic changes in scenery as the Hampta Pass trek.

 Added to this, each of the campsites on this trek are so distinct from one another- the wildflower meadows of Jwara, the fjord of Balu ka Gera, the desert oasis that is Shea Goru and Chhatru, which lies beside Chandra river in the interiors of Lahaul.
 Every day of this trek serves a different terrain to experience.
 Do the trek for it’s rapid, dramatic scenery changes and of course, the novel pass crossing.